By John P. Walsh

 A great amount of his domestic buildings are extant and mainly intact for the viewer today.
 These monuments of a gilded age attract one’s attention by their powerful presence based on their typical enormity, ornate details, and tasteful grace rooted in the classic European style.
 Gigantic skylights, curved staircases, ornate fanlight windows, columns, working fountains, and many other features, often characterize Adler’s homes.

-designing and building outside of the Chicago area (a chapel and iron gates at Greenwood Cemetery in Galena, Illinois) and, by 1915, out-of-state (the Berney house and garage in Fort Worth, Texas).
-Adler’s grandiose floor plans appeared from the start in 1911 and sustained themselves over 38 years in more than 200 major works – many of which he returned to at a later date.
+designing and building outside of the Chicago area—namely, a chapel and iron gates at Greenwood Cemetery in Galena, Illinois.
+By 1915, he was doing out-of-state projects—the Berney house and garage in Fort Worth, Texas.
+Adler’s grandiose floor plans made their appearance at start of his career in 1911 and continued over 38 years in over 200 major works many of which he returned to and updated.
 He planned and built in many locations in the United States and internationally including Chicago and its suburbs; Illinois; Fort Worth, Texas; Wisconsin; Minnesota; Massachusetts; New York City and State; Connecticut; Colorado; Georgia; California; Florida; Honolulu, Hawaii; Louisiana; Virginia; New Mexico; British Columbia; and London, England.
-The vast majority of his commissions, however – whether planned and built or planned only – are found in the American Midwest, especially in Illinois, and particularly in and around Chicago.
-His work includes mostly houses, whether complete or in alterations and additions, but also apartments, townhouses, gates and terraces, various outbuildings and dependencies, clubhouses, locker rooms, bathhouses, swimming pools, cottages, commercial buildings, boardrooms, lodges, prefabricated houses, houseboats, and even, in 1924, a dining car for the Atchison, Topeka and Santa Fe Railroad and, in the late 1940s, an altar and headstones for the social elite.2
+The vast majority of his commissions, however—whether planned and built or planned only—are found in the American Midwest, especially in Illinois, and particularly in and around Chicago.
+His work includes mostly houses, whether complete or in alterations and additions, but also apartments, townhouses, gates and terraces, outbuildings and dependencies, clubhouses, locker rooms, bathhouses, swimming pools, cottages, commercial buildings, boardrooms, lodges, prefabricated houses, houseboats, and in 1924, a dining car for the Atchison, Topeka and Santa Fe Railroad.
+In the late 1940s, Adler turned to designing an altar and headstones for the social elite.2

-While several Adler commissions were planned but not constructed, only a handful of those substantial projects that did get built have been subsequently razed.
-This translates into an almost complete body of his architectural work which remains to be viewed today.
-As streamlined, monumental and functional modernist architecture made its appearance in the late nineteenth century based in part on the stylistic language of industrialization, the wealth generated in that prosperous machine age became concentrated in the accounts of individuals and their families who, having begun the perennial pilgrimage of American tourists to Europe, desired to live in private residences that evoked the palatial surroundings of a historical nobility.3 David Adler’s “traditionalist” work in the first half of the twentieth century was part of, and built on, the great American tradition of architects who relied on European antecedents but adapted them to contemporary American taste.
-Additionally, Adler’s years in Europe between 1908 and 1911, especially in France, and upon his return to Chicago which like other cities in the United States after 1890 was experiencing a renaissance in the Beaux-Arts (academic neoclassical) style, led him to embrace traditional architectural systems and rules for his clients throughout his successful career.
+While some Adler commissions were planned but not constructed, only a handful of projects that did get built have been so far razed.
+This translates for today’s viewer into an almost complete body of Adler’s architectural work to be seen today.
+As streamlined, monumental and functional modernist architecture made its appearance in the late nineteenth century based in part on the stylistic language of industrialization, the wealth generated in that prosperous machine age became concentrated in the hands of individuals and their families who, having begun the perennial pilgrimage of American tourists to Europe, desired to live in private residences that evoked the palatial surroundings of historical nobility.3 David Adler’s “traditionalist” work in the first half of the twentieth century was part of, and built on, the great American tradition of architects who relied on European antecedents but adapted them to contemporary American taste.
+Additionally, Adler’s years in Europe between 1908 and 1911, especially in France, and his return to Chicago which like other cities in the United States after 1890 experienced a Beaux-Arts (academic neoclassical) renaissance, led him to embrace traditional architectural systems and rules for his clients throughout his career.

-Adler’s architectural practice -he was not a licensed architect but did receive an honorary one almost half way into his practice – encountered socioeconomic conditions in Chicago and elsewhere throughout the 1910s and 1920s that benefited its early and later success.
-Proliferation of his traditional work is more remarkable when viewed in the context of the modernist architectural achievements which were materializing on the landscape in the United States and Europe in those same years.4 By the end of his life Adler expressed regret that the long era of the “great house” was over and he was, since the Great Depression, having to adapt to designing smaller-scaled projects.
-When Adler died unexpectedly at 67 years old in 1949, he left several new commissions on the drafting table.
-His memorial service was held in The Art Institute of Chicago where Adler had been a board member for almost a quarter of a century and he was buried in Chicago’s Graceland Cemetery.
+Adler’s architectural practice— surprisingly he was not a licensed architect although he received an honorary one midstream in his career—encountered socioeconomic conditions in Chicago and elsewhere throughout the 1910s and 1920s that benefited his early and later success.
+Proliferation of his traditional work is more remarkable when viewed in the context of the modernist architectural achievements which were materializing on the landscape in the United States and Europe in those same years.4 By the end of his life Adler expressed regret that the long era of the “great house” was over and he was, after the Great Depression, having to adapt to designing smaller-scaled projects.
+When Adler died unexpectedly at 67 years old in 1949, he left new commissions on the drafting table.
+His memorial service was held in The Art Institute of Chicago where Adler had been a board member for almost twenty five years and he was buried in Chicago’s Graceland Cemetery.